The Vinyl Collector Storage Report 2026 — Keep Them Spinning

 Why material is the dividing line

 The weight figures explain why material matters more than looks.
 A 200-LP collection weighs ~48 kg; 500 LPs ~120 kg.
-Flat-pack particleboard cubes are typically rated for only ~13 kg per cube, so they sag under a full collection, while solid wood (such as Paulownia) carries the real load without deforming.
+Flat-pack particleboard cubes are typically rated for only ~13 kg per cube, so they sag under a full collection, while solid wood (such as solid wood) carries the real load without deforming.
 Full breakdown: solid wood vs MDF vs particleboard.

 The right storage at every stage